 From our experiences of every great place and bucket list idea that Ireland has to offer, we have done our best to create a list compiled of the best and most compelling attractions on the Emerald Isle.

 Below, we chronicle what we believe exactly to be the 20 best things to do in Ireland.

 20. Cross the Carrick-a-Rede rope bridge – Antrim’s famous seaside bridge

-The Carrick-a-Rede rope bridge in County Antrim is one of Northern Ireland’s most loved natural attractions.
+As statistics about tourism in Ireland show, Northern Ireland is the 3rd most popular place for people to visit on the island of Ireland.
+The Carrick-a-Rede rope bridge is easily one of the most famous spots to visit along the infamous Causeway coast.
 The rope bridge links mainland Antrim with Carrick Island and is in an area surrounded by dramatic landscapes.

 Thousands of people every year cross the Carrick-a-Rede Bridge which is suspended almost 100ft above sea level for an exhilarating experience and to witness beautiful coastal scenery.